Kamal Ahmed (singer): Albums

-Documentary Film
+Documentary films

 Kamal Ahmed, a documentary filmmaker, has directed and produced the film "Jatir Pita Bangabandhu," which explores the life and legacy of Bangabandhu Sheikh Mujibur Rahman.
 Ahmed took charge of the planning, research, and direction of the project, bringing his extensive expertise to the production of this important documentary.

 Ahmed has created a documentary film; Dhonir Oagropothik is a documentary film made to celebrate the diamond jubilee of Bangladesh Betar.
 The planning, research and direction of the film have all been done by Ahmed.

-The documentary highlights the contribution of Bangladesh Betar to the country and the people during the war of liberation in 1971. is highlighted in the documentary.
+The documentary highlights the contribution of Bangladesh Betar to the country and the people during the war of liberation in 1971 is highlighted in the documentary.